David Bowie Part 1: Transition & Tribute (1992)

 🎤 Artist: Tin Machine

-🗒️ Note: Final Tin Machine Performance.
-This historic night at the Budokan marks the end of the band’s live career.
-Bowie emotionally thanks the audience, knowing he is about to return to his solo career and marry Iman in April.
+🗒️ Notes: This historic night at the Budokan marks the definitive end of Tin Machine’s live career.
+Bowie delivers an emotional performance, concluding the ‘It’s My Life’ world tour.
+This final show serves as a cleansing of his artistic slate, allowing him to return to his solo career and prepare for his upcoming marriage to Iman in April.

 📅 1992-03-15